Founded in 2009, Purpose New York serves as our headquarters.

 Becca Antonucci is an Associate Creative Director at Purpose, where she enjoys using her branding, communication, and copywriting skills to create impactful campaigns.
 In her role as Local Lead for the US creative team, she enjoys empowering others to succeed and leans into her passion for people.

 Becca studied at the Savannah College of Art and Design where she earned a BFA in Advertising.
-She then spent close to five years at Deutsch, (the agency, not the bank), developing campaigns for global clients across a variety of channels.
-During this time she created work for clients including Acuvue Contact Lenses, CURE Epilepsy, Samsung, Newman’s Own, and Our Future Festival.
+She then spent close to five years at a traditional ad agency, Deutsch, developing work for a variety of global and local clients including Acuvue Contact Lenses, CURE Epilepsy, Samsung, Newman’s Own, and Our Future Festival.